 Wine tasting: California Wine Merchant, West Coast Wine, Cultivar and Bar Crenn.

-Last but not least… well sort of.
 This district is what some try to pan off as “up and coming”.
 If you go here, go early by Uber or cab.
 This neighborhood is popular with locals who think it’s hip.
 Ok, so now why do I write about it?
 Because locals insist this is a must-see place and it contains an important place.
-The best bakery: Tartine.
+The best bakery ever, Tartine.
 Seriously, it worth the trek to come here.
 The cafe is divine and it’s also crowded, just wait in line and order a lot.
-Don’t miss the Lemon Tart, coquette, croissants, cappuccino and a full country loaf to take home.
+Don’t miss the divine Lemon Tart, coquette, croissants, cappuccino and a full country loaf to take home.
 Walk off the massive calorie consumption at nearby park Mission Dolores Park, a favorite Sunday afternoon hang out.